iamlothian/Implement.js/README.md

 Implement.js
 ============

+A minimal javascript module pattern with constructor chain management.

 So in javascript you're used to doing this:

     var myObj = new function() { // constructor function };

 But what if you wanted to combine multiple constructor functions into one object?
-Well that is the intent of Implements.js, to provide the meens to do so.
+Well that is the intent of Implements.js, to provide the means to do so.

 Let's start very simple:
 ------------